Ross-Byrne/ManagementMayhem/README.md

 * Make the player's traits do more then increase/decrease rep

-* Following the above feature, I want give the player different options when dealing with a random event, depending on a certain trait they picked.
+* Following the above feature, I want to give the player different options when dealing with a random event, depending on a certain trait they picked.

 That will do for now!